 There are several types and options when looking for grad schools that offer MSW Degrees.
 Some options include programs that offer either a campus or online MSW program.
 Additional options include dual degree tracks, or full or part-time study.
 Whichever type of Masters in Social Work program you're looking for read on to explore the potential opportunities that an MSW degree might lead to.

-What are the MSW Program Requirements?
+What are the MSW Program Admission Requirements?

 While you should pay attention to specific MSW program requirements at a prospective school, a bachelor’s degree in social work is not necessarily required to enter an MSW degree program.
 There are two scenarios: